LogtalkDotOrg/logtalk3/manuals/sources/userman/threads.rst

 goals, each one in its own thread, Logtalk provides a :ref:`predicates_threaded_1` built-in predicate.
-The remaining predicates allow for fine-grained control, including postponing retrieving of thread goal results at a later time, supporting non-deterministic thread goals, and making *one-way* asynchronous calls.
+The remaining predicates allow for fine-grained control, including postponing retrieval of thread goal results at a later time, supporting non-deterministic thread goals, and making *one-way* asynchronous calls.
 Together, these predicates provide high-level support for multi-threading programming, covering most common use cases.